timurb/terraform-provider-config-experiment/README.md

     - If there is no parent you'll be asked to specify region

 * When provider is defined in child module:
-    - You have to specify region for it or plan will crash
     - You can specify a region different to parent provider
+    - If using as standalone module you can specify provider with no region.
+You will be asked to specify the region on `terraform apply`
+    - If using as child module you have to specify region for it or `terraform plan` will crash